PhantomInsights/baby-names-analysis/README.md

 In this project we are only going to use line plots, which are very helpful for displaying how a value changes over time.

-The first thing to do is to apply some custom colors that will apply gobally to each plot.
+The first thing to do is to set some custom colors that will apply globally to each plot.

 ```python